 Since I was making the Solo Manali Trip on an Extreme budget.

 i.e., the easiest and cheapest method to reach Manali is by bus.
 The Delhi to Manali distance is 540km approx.

 I had booked my bus online, and they charged me Rs.1198.
 The bus Pit stopped for dinner at Dhaba for Rs.154.

-You can also book from ISBT Kashmiri Gate and the list of buses are below.
+You can book Delhi to Manali buses from ISBT Kashmiri Gate & the list of buses is shown below in the chart.